funkhaus/best-practices/README.md

 ## Important Concepts
 1. We care about Firefox, Chrome and Safari.
-1. You can write breakpoints without needing a media query, generally just use width and max-width.
+1. You can write breakpoints without needing a media query generally.
+Often using width and max-width is enough.
 Good break points will really just be font-size and reducing columns perhaps.
 1. Understand collapsible margins!
 1. Understand intrinsic ratio sizing!
 1. When to use wp-content, v-html, v-text